 In addition, students in the Associate Degree in Nursing program will spend about $5,827 for uniforms, books, a laptop computer and other expenses.

 |2019-20 Tuition and Fees (cost per credit)||Tuition||Fees||Total|

-Achieve an Associate Degree in Nursing in 2 years by completing 4 semesters and 1 summer session
+Achieve an Associate Degree in Nursing in 2 years by completing 4 semesters of nursing courses after prerequisites are met.